 Corcoran then emailed her assistant to follow-up about something, and realized that her assistant’s actual email address was just one letter off from the one they wired money to; the scammer misspelled the assistant’s email address by one letter.
 She thought her money was really gone and would never see it again.
 Thankfully, Corcoran’s bank asked the German-based bank who received Barbara’s money to freeze the transfer before it was deposited into the scammer’s bank in China.

 How to Avoid BEC Phishing Scams

-- Double-check the email address and make sure its spelt correctly before sending money.
+- Double-check the email address and make sure it’s spelled correctly before sending money.